 2. Take a marker and draw a line across the two crossing cords/strings.

-4. Now measure from the first line to the second line.
+4. Now straighten out your string/rope and measure from the first line to the second line.

 In this example my wrist measures around 8 inches.
 So when I go to measure for my bracelet, I’m going to add 1 inch to that measurement.
 This will be further explained in steps to come.